Chemical and Biological Engineering

 Degree Requirements (Chemical Engineering Honors Research Track)

-Registration into the Honors Research Track will be by application only.
+Registration into the Honors Research track will be by application only.
 Applications will be due in the spring semester.
 The track is designed to fit sophomore-level applicants, though it can also be completed by junior-level students, especially if some research work has already been completed.
-In addition to the 12 hours of coursework, the following three requirements must be met to earn the Honors Research Track.
-Please see the CBE website for additional details.
+In addition to the 12 hours of coursework, the following three requirements must be met to earn the Honors Research track.
+Please see the CBE webpage for additional details.

 1) Public dissemination of research work